stevedepp/gcp-iot-pipeline/README.md

 - [ ] teardown doesnt yet use PROJECT
 - [ ] teardown doesnt yet remove bucket from cloud function

+### rejected features
+- [ ] random number suffix to storage bucket name is rejected as a feature because the name needs to be employed on the laptop and on the raspberry pi.

 ### questions
 - [ ] should venv include major installs like gcloud or pubsub's python sdk and libraries like adafruit
 - [ ] should pip installs and api turn ons be done with setups of gcloud components since some are pip install --upgrade package which is diffcult to execute in requirements